-Engine oils that meet the API Service Category SL designation (see Annex G) may be used where API Service Category SJ and earlier S Categories have been recommended.
+Engine oils that meet the API Service Category SL designation (see Annex G, Table G-2) may be used where API Service Category SJ and earlier S Categories have been recommended.

-Engine oils that meet the API Service Category SL designation have been tested in accordance with the ACC Code and may use the API Base Oil Interchangeability Guidelines and the API Guidelines for SAE Viscosity-Grade Engine Testing (see Annexes E and F).
+Engine oils that meet the API Service Category SL designation have been tested in accordance with the ACC Code of Practice and may use the API Base Oil Interchangeability Guidelines and the API Guidelines for SAE Viscosity-Grade Engine Testing (see Annex E and Annex F).